loopbackio/loopback-next/docs/DEVELOPING.md

 # Developing LoopBack

 This document describes how to develop modules living in loopback-next monorepo.
+See [Monorepo overview](../MONOREPO.md) for a list of all packages.

  - [Setting up development environment](#setting-up-development-environment)
  - [Building the project](#building-the-project)